When does a coroner get involved in a death? | Knapman Family

 Will there be an inquest?

-• Possibly died a violent or unnatural death
+• The person possibly died a violent or unnatural death.

 Couple of empty marble tombstone